 He was a lieutenant in the 24th Kent Regiment.
 He enlisted in World War I in Chatham in May of 1916 and he was the Medical Officer for the 186th Battalion.
-He listed his next-of-kin, as his mother, Lavina Blakely who was living in Chatham at 84 Centre Street.
+He listed his next-of-kin, as his father, John Blakely who was living in Chatham at 84 Centre Street.
 On his Medical History Sheet completed at Camp Borden on the 12th of July, 1916, he was described as 5′ 71/2″ tall and 135 pounds.
 He served overseas during the war, as a Captain with the Canadian Army Medical Corp.
 Dr. Blakely was wounded at Bourlon in the Battle of Cambrai.
 His unit was decommissioned on the 24th of July, 1919.

 He married Mabel Wallace Sandison in Chatham on the 8th of July, 1919.
 The wedding was held at the bride’s home, 103 Stanley Ave.
-Mrs. Blakely was born in Raleigh Twp., on the 30th of January, 1887, the daughter of Samuel Sandison and the former Margaret Toll.
+Mrs. Blakely was born in Raleigh Twp., on the 30th of January, 1887, the 4th of 5 children born to Samuel Sandison and the former Margaret Toll.
 Her siblings were; Cora, Maggie, Ethel and Adel.
 It states on their marriage record, that he was a physician and she was a teacher.